-Bucks Home Choice is the scheme that is used to allocate affordable housing in four local housing authority areas - Aylesbury Vale, Chiltern, South Bucks and Wycombe.
+Bucks Home Choice is the scheme that is used to allocate affordable housing in the Buckinghamshire Council local housing authority area.

 As the demand for affordable housing exceeds availability, Bucks Home Choice prioritises applicants so properties that become available are offered fairly and transparently.
 This document describes the policy in detail including who qualifies to apply for housing and how we give priority to different applicants based on their housing need.